001devan/love-calculator/README.md

-# love-calculator
+# Python-codes
-A demo python code to calculate a love match between two people
+A compilation of the python lessons I have been taking